- A very good pressing, with Hot Stamper sound from top to bottom – exceptionally quiet vinyl too

 - 4 stars: “An undeniably strong collection culled primarily from the band’s first incarnation, featuring John McVie, Mick Fleetwood, Peter Green, and Jeremy Spencer.”

 The music on this album was recorded when they were still a blues band — tracks left off their early albums for one reason or another.

 As is so often the case with unreleased material, these songs do not have that overproduced, too-many-generations-of-tape sound.
 This sounds like Fleetwood Mac live in the studio most of the time.
 In other words, awesome.
 If the drum sound on the first track isn’t enough to convince you this is an amazing sounding record, I don’t know what would.

-These British imports are the way to go.
-The domestic copies are definitely made from a dub.
-They sound good, but they don’t sound this good!
+These British imports are the only way to go.
+The domestic copies are definitely made from dub tapes.
+They can sound good, but they never sound this good!

 Leaving Town Blues

 A Fool No More

 Allow Me One More Show

 First Train Home

 As far as odds and ends packages go, Original Fleetwood Mac (1971) is an undeniably strong collection culled primarily from the band’s first incarnation, featuring John McVie (bass/guitar), Mick Fleetwood (drums), Peter Green (guitar/vocals), and Jeremy Spencer (guitar/piano/vocals).